magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/multiplayer_architecture.md

 * **RESTful API Flow**: In a RESTful API flow, the client sends a request to the server, such as logging in or retrieving data.
 The server processes the request and sends a response.
 This interaction is transactional, meaning it's complete once the response is received.
 There is no continuous communication, and each request is separate from the others.

 * **Multiplayer Service Flow**: In Multiplayer Service Communication, the server maintains a continuous connection with all connected clients.
 When an event occurs, such as avatar movement or object interaction, the server updates all clients.
-This ensures that all users see the same version of the environment in real-time.
+This ensures that all users see the same version of the environment in real time.
 Unlike RESTful APIs, Multiplayer Service Communication supports ongoing interaction and updates, ensuring real-time synchronization across all clients.

 ## High-Level Abstractions